josephidziorek/product/README.md

 # product
-Everything product - please see the [wiki](https://github.com/josephidziorek/product/wiki)
+For everything product, please see the [wiki](https://github.com/josephidziorek/product/wiki)